FollowTheProcess/snapshot/README.md

 With `snapshot`, you have full control over how your type is serialised to the snapshot file (if you need it).
 You can either:

 - Let `snapshot` take a best guess at how to serialise your type
+  - With or without "filters" to tweak the result, see [Filters](#filters) below for more info
 - Implement one of `snapshot.Snapper`, [json.Marshaler], [encoding.TextMarshaler], or [fmt.Stringer] to override how it's serialised

 See [Serialisation Rules](#serialisation-rules) 👇🏻 for more info on how `snapshot` decides how to snap your value